 - Uveitis (the inflammation of an interior portion of the eye)

-Any drastic or abnormal changes in your cat’s pupil size should be reported to your vet right away.
+Any drastic or abnormal changes in your cat’s pupil size should be reported to your vet right away for accurate diagnosis and treatment.

 Are Your Cat’s Eyes Swollen?
 Vetericyn Can Help

-Cat eye swelling, irritation, and discharge can be a symptom various conditions, so it’s paramount that you bring up any eye abnormalities with your vet as soon as you notice them.
+Cat eye swelling, irritation, and discharge can be symptoms of various conditions, so it’s paramount that you bring up any eye abnormalities with your vet as soon as you notice them.

 But, prevention is the best medicine, and Vetericyn is here to help.
 Nip any potential irritations in the bud with Vetericyn Plus Antimicrobial Eye Wash which can flush out dirt and debris that may be causing (or exacerbating) your cat’s eye irritation.
+This helps maintain clear vision for your feline.
 Our eye wash not only provides instant relief, but it also helps keep eyes healthy and reduce chances of future eye problems.
 (Incidentally, this eye drop can also be used for dogs.)

-For the most effective treatment, gently flush the affected eye 3 to 4 times a day.
+For the most effective treatment, follow our tips on how to properly clean cat’s eyes.
+We recommend gently flushing the affected eye 3 to 4 times a day, as regular application can best prevent further discomfort.
 Because our eye wash is non-toxic and free of alcohol, steroids, and antibiotics, there’s no rinsing necessary.

 In fact, Vetericyn’s entire pet care line is pioneered with pet wellness in mind.
 Check out our products online or in-store, and go the extra mile to keep your cat happy, healthy, and well.